chartjs/Chart.js/docs/getting-started/v3-migration.md

 * `custom` attribute of elements was removed.
 Please use scriptable options
 * The `hover` property of scriptable options `context` object was renamed to `active` to align it with the datalabels plugin.
-* The `zeroLine*` options of axes were removed.
-Use scriptable scale options instead.

 #### Interactions